Nearsoft/google-code-jam/solutions_2019b/README.md

-# link your solutions here
+# Link your solutions here
+- Add a new directory and submit your solution there